-There are no existing relationships with the board that could pose conflicts of interest.
-The following information taken from the proposed Bylaws describes standards and procedures for identifying and addressing conflicts of interest:
+There are no existing relationships among board members that pose conflicts of interest for the corporation.

+Ethical standards and procedures for identifying and addressing conflicts are described in the following passage from the proposed Bylaws:

-A Director shall inform the Board of any direct or indirect conflict of interest which the Director has with regard to any transaction contemplated by the Board (a "Conflict of Interest").
-A Conflict of Interest shall exist in Board actions including, but not be limited to, actions concerning a transaction in which the Director: (a) has a material financial interest; or (b) is presently serving as a director, trustee, officer, or general partner of another party.
+- "A Director shall inform the Board of any direct or indirect conflict of interest which the Director has with regard to any transaction contemplated by the Board (a "Conflict of Interest").
+A Conflict of Interest shall exist in Board actions including, but not be limited to, actions concerning a transaction in which the Director: - (a) has a material financial interest; or - (b) is presently serving as a director, trustee, officer, or general partner of another party.
 Pursuant to the provisions of Section 55A-8-31 of the General Statutes of North Carolina, the Director with a Conflict of Interest may participate in the discussion, but may not vote on the transaction.
 The transaction is authorized, approved, or ratified by the vote of a majority of the Directors in office who have no Conflict of Interest (which must be more than one Director) and when a majority of Directors who have no Conflict of Interest so vote, a quorum is deemed to be present at the meeting for purposes of that vote.

-The Corporation may not enter into a contract with a related person to the extent such contract and any transfers in connection therewith might cause or imply private benefit under the relevant sections of the Code, and applicable provisions of state ethical requirements for local government officials.
+The Corporation may not enter into a contract with a related person to the extent such contract and any transfers in connection therewith might cause or imply private benefit under the relevant sections of the Code, and applicable provisions of state ethical requirements for local government officials."